fgebhart/mapa/README.md

   --help                Show this message and exit.
 ```

-### 3. Using mapa as python library
+### 3. Using `mapa` as python library
-In case you are building your own application you can simply use mapa's functionality as a within your application by importing the modules functions.
+In case you are building your own application you can simply use `mapa`'s functionality as a within your application by importing the modules functions.
 ```python
 from mapa import convert_tif_to_stl